PoeBlu/lono/lib/lono/help/configsets.md

 When the `lono configsets` command is passed the blueprint will list the configsets for the blueprint.

     $ lono configsets ec2
-    Configsets used in ec2 blueprint:
+    Configsets used for ec2 blueprint:
     +-------+----------------------+---------+---------+
     | Name  |         Path         |  Type   |  From   |
     +-------+----------------------+---------+---------+